-Kolaj Institute is partnering with A’ the Airts and the Nithsdale Hotel in Sanquhar, Scotland to offer week-long residencies for collage artists in September 2023.
+Kolaj Institute is partnering with A’ the Airts and the Nithsdale Hotel in Sanquhar, Scotland to offer week-long residencies for collage artists in Spring and Fall 2024.
 Residencies are organized around a theme which results in a project that brings focus to the group’s engagement with one another.
 Submissions are reviewed on a rolling basis until space is filled.
 Artists are encouraged to apply well before deadlines.

 ABOUT COLLAGE ARTIST RESIDENCIES

 Collage Artist Residency: Scotland is a week-long artist residency designed for artists working in collage who seek to make art in community with other artists.
 The residency will unfold over the course of a week.
 Each day the group will meet in the morning for a presentation or workshop.
 Faculty will make presentations about place in art and strategies for incorporating place into one’s practice.
 Designed for collage artists, professional development sessions focus on artist practice: topics include Collage Theory; Sourcing Materials, Copyright, Appropriation; Developing Materials; Collaboration; and Collage in Presentation.
 Additional presentations speak to themes and projects specific to that particular residency.

 In the afternoons, artists may choose to make art or take up an afternoon activity such as a walk to the River Nith and castle or a visit to the Tolbooth Museum or Saint Bride’s church or an afternoon trip via rail to Dumfries or Glasgow.
 Artists will have the opportunity to work one-on-one with faculty.
 In the evenings, we will convene at the Nithsdale Pub to informally share the experience of our days.
 Our hope is that artists will return to their home communities with fresh eyes and be prepared to see their art practice and home communities in a unique way.